The 5-step guide for how to monetize your blog with ebooks

 - Step #4.
-An all-in-one platform makes uploading your ebook file to your website storefront a cinch.
+An all-in-one platform makes uploading your ebook file to your product page a cinch.

 - Step #5.
 Your final step is to share your ebook creation with your blog audience, a group that is already a fan of your work, which should make the promoting and selling process a natural fit.

 Good luck, we can’t wait to see what you publish!